ITBE-Lab/MA/README.md

     -l, --minLen <num>             Seeds must have a minimum length of <num> nucleotides.
                                    Default is 16.
         --Match <num>              Sets the match score to <num>; <num> > 0.
-                                   Default is ??.
+                                   Default is 3.
         --MissMatch <num>          Sets the mismatch penalty to <num>; <num> > 0.
-                                   Default is ??.
+                                   Default is 4.
         --Gap <num>                Sets the costs for opening a gap to <num>; <num> >= 0.
-                                   Default is ??.
+                                   Default is 6.
         --Extend <num>             Sets the costs for extending a gap to <num>; <num> > 0.
-                                   Default is ??.
+                                   Default is 1

 Paired Reads options:
     -p, --paUni                    Enable paired alignments and model the distance as uniform distribution.
-                                   Default is ??.
+                                   If enabled --in shall be used as follows: --in '<fname1>, <fname2>'.
     -P, --paNorm                   Enable paired alignment and Model the distance as normal distribution.
-                                   Default is ??.
+                                   If enabled --in shall be used as follows: '--in <fname1>, <fname2>'.
         --paIsolate <num>          Penalty for an unpaired read pair.
-                                   Default is ??.
+                                   Default is 17.
-        --paMean <val>             Mean gap distance between read pairs.
+        --paMean <num>             Mean gap distance between read pairs.
-                                   Default is ??.
+                                   Default is 400.
-        --paStd <val>              Standard deviation of gap distance between read pairs.
+        --paStd <num>              Standard deviation of gap distance between read pairs.
-                                   Default is ??.
+                                   Default is 150.

 Advanced options:
         --giveUp <val>             Threshold with 0 <= <val> <= 1 used as give-up criteria.
+                                   SoC's with accumulative seed length smaller than 'query_len * <val>' will be ignored.
+                                   Reducing this parameter will decrease runtime, but allow the aligner to discover more dissimilar matches.
+                                   Increasing this parameter will increase runtime, but might cause the aligner to miss the correct reference location.
+                                   Default is 0.002.
+        --maxTries <num>           At most the best <num> SoC's will be inspected.
+                                   Generally the best alignment is found in the best scored SoC.
+                                   However, if the best alignment is from a very repetitive region, we might have to inspect several SoC's to find the optimal one.
-Default is ??.
+                                   Default is 50.
-                                   Normally everything should be fine with default value.
-For a detailed description please check the aligner documentation.
+        --minRefSize <num>         If the reference is smaller than <num> nt we disable all heuristics.
-                                   Default is ??.
+                                   Default is 10000000.
 ```

 ## Thanks ...